 Will I need more than one laser resurfacing treatment?

 For the majority of patients one laser resurfacing treatment is sufficient to address most skin concerns.
 Full and final results are seen typically six months after resurfacing is performed.
-Depending on the skin condition you are trying to treat, for example acne scars and deep wrinkles you may need more than one treatment.
-Follow-up resurfacing treatments may sometimes be performed with other modalities such as erbium resurfacing, micro-needling with Growth Factors or chemical peels.
+Depending on the skin condition you are trying to treat, for example with acne scarring and deep wrinkles you may need more than one treatment.
+Follow-up resurfacing treatments may sometimes be performed with other less invasive modalities such as with chemical peels, micro-needling or at home medical grade skincare.